The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Model fitting

-First a small subimage, hereafter called a stamp, was extracted from the cleaned image, centred on the source catalogue position in Table \ref{table:sourcelist}.
-The stamp was selected as $128\times128$ pixels at bands C and X, and $256\times256$ pixels at bands L, S and U. To avoid fitting in epochs with very low signal, or negative noise spikes, a simple check of signal strength was performed.
-A region of $2\times2$\,mas in the centre of the stamp was checked to have a peak value of at least three times the cleaned image off-source RMS noise (given in Table \ref{table:obslist}).
-If not, fitting was not performed for this source in this epoch.
-If the stamp was strong enough, it was transformed to the Fourier domain using the Python library \verb!numpy.fft.fft2!.
+First a small subimage, hereafter called a stamp, was extracted from the cleaned image, centred on the source catalogue position in Tables \ref{table:east} and \ref{table:west}.
+The stamp was selected as $128\times128$ pixels at bands C and X, and $256\times256$ pixels at bands L, S and U. The number of pixels are chosen to fully cover the source being fitted, and any nearby sources, with enough source-free pixels around to avoid edge-effects, and then rounded upwards to the next power of 2 to enable FFT optimizations.
+A threshold was imposed to only fit stamps with clear emission present in the centre.
+If the central $2\times2$\,mas did not contain a peak value of at least three times the experiment RMS noise (see Table \ref{table:obslist}), no fit was attempted.

-A source model was then defined in Fourier Space in the form of an optically thin spherical shell.
-The basis was the Fourier transform of an optically thin sphere with flux density 1 as listed in \cite{pearson1999}, their eq.
-16-28.
-A shell was obtained by subtracting an inner sphere with diameter $d_i$ from an outer sphere with diameter $d_o$ where $d_i=0.7d_o$ and both spheres were scaled to have flux densities equal to their respective volumes.
-The resulting shell was then scaled to a desired flux density.